 What do you think of Vida de Merendeira?

-It was an opportunity for the cooks to show their work.
+It was an opportunity for the cooks to showcase their work.
 The cooks cook as if they were making food for their child, because everyone at school becomes a child in their heart, and they are happy when the child eats well.
 Often, the child has no food at home and goes to school without eating.
 And often their main meal is at school.
-Reality helps people to understand this reality and to value the School Cook.
+The Show helps people understand this reality and to value the school cook.